-The South Coast rail line caters for suburban, interurban (Sydney) and freight rail services.
-Reports indicate that the rail line is at or near capacity, in terms of service provision.
+The South Coast rail line caters for suburb, interurban (Sydney) and freight rail services.
+Reports indicate that the rail line is at or near capacity, in terms of the number of trains.
 The sections of single line track between Clifton and Stanwell Park, and south of Unanderra is a significant limitation on service operations.

 The land around the stations provides an opportunity for increased residential development and the encouragement to use the rail service for commuter trips to southern Sydney or Wollongong.
 However, the timetabling and infrequent services discourage the use of the rail network.
-Express services to Sydney, typically stop at Dapto, Unanderra, Coniston, Wollongong, North Wollongong, Thirroul and Helensburgh.
+Express services to Sydney, typically stop at Wollongong, North Wollongong, Thirroul, Helensburgh.
 There is a greater commuter parking demand at these stations.
 The all stations service shuttles between Port Kembla and Waterfall.